frcdesign/FRCDesign.org/docs/design-guide/stage2/2A-drivebaseFullDetail.md

 <center><img src="\img\design-guide\stage2a\elec\RSL.webp" style="width:80%"></center>
 <center>*RSL mount constructed out of 1/8" thick polycarbonate plate.
 The mounting hole for the RSL is 1” in diameter.
 The RSL model can be found in the MKCad App.*</center>

+For a full list of required electrical components refer to the latest game manual.
+Some electrical components may require special mounting.
+For example, some teams will use vision systems that require an Orange Pi computing unit with a 3D printed case.
+Additionally, each robot is required to have a radio.
+The radio should be mounted on the robot following Vivid Hosting's [radio mounting guidelines](https://frc-radio.vivid-hosting.net/getting-started/usage/mounting-your-radio).

 ## Bellypan Pocketing

-Some teams may choose to pocket their bellypan in order to reduce weight and make wiring easier.
+Some teams may choose to pocket their bellypan to reduce weight and make wiring easier.
 A pocketed bellypan can save around 3-4 lbs.
-However, this will add significant machining time if you are manufacturing the bellypan yourself or increase cost if you are purchasing the bellypan from a fabrication service([Fabworks](https://fabworks.com/)).
+However, this will add significant machining time if you are manufacturing the bellypan yourself or increase cost if you are purchasing the bellypan from a fabrication service (eg: [Fabworks](https://fabworks.com/)).
 You should carefully consider the tradeoffs with your team.

-You can utilize the `Vent`, `Lighten`, or `Part Lighten` Featurescripts to pocket the bellypan.
-While the workflow may slightly vary between each Featurescript, the overall workflow is the same.
+If you choose to pocket your bellypan, you can utilize the `Vent`, `Lighten`, or `Part Lighten` Featurescripts to pocket the bellypan.
+While the workflow may slightly vary between each Featurescript, the general idea is the same.

 <center>**Sample Bellypan Pocketing Slides**</center>
 <!-- Slideshow container -->